peavers-archive/json-micro-library/readme.md

 # Json Micro Library
 A very tiny wrapper around `jsonapi-converter` for reading/writing JSON API payloads.

+## What's a micro library?
+Just that, a very tiny standalone .jar which can be imported into a project to do a very specific thing.

 ## Installation
 Since we're making good use of JitPack, this is simple.